2019 BMW 7 Series now available

-A refreshed BMW 7 Series has been revealed, with the flagship saloon featuring a new look, fresh tech as well as new plug-in hybrid drivetrain options.
-Here’s what we know so far…
+The 2019 BMW 7 Series is now available to lease, with list prices from £69,565.
+This flagship saloon features a new look, fresh tech as well as new plug-in hybrid drivetrain options.
+Here’s everything you need to know…

 BMW 7 Series